 4. Detail your work experience

-The work experience section is a cornerstone of your Canadian resume, showcasing your professional journey.
-Start with your most recent job and list down your roles in reverse-chronological order.
+The work experience section of your Canadian resume should showcase your professional journey, starting with your most recent job and listing each role in reverse-chronological order.

 In this section, focus on your achievements and how you've added value in each role rather than just listing job duties.
 Use bullet points for clarity and readability, ensuring that each point captures a specific accomplishment or skill.